Trust the Struggle

-I think a lot of people that I know identify me with bike racing, even though it’s been almost three years since I last worked for a professional cycling team.
+I think a lot of people that I know identify me with bike racing, even though it’s been quite a while since I last worked for a professional cycling team.
 While I still spend most of my time working within the cycling industry, being off the Pro Tour is and has been a dramatic shift for me.
 Dramatic because of the struggles faced by the sport, because of the unfamiliarity of navigating uncharted territory, and because change is hard, even when all the change is for the better.
 It’s something that I have a hard time admitting to – that the identity shift has been hard despite it being something that I’ve consciously forced.

 I struggle with forcing myself to change – with feeling mostly insecure and uncomfortable as I try to learn, with my new team at Skratch Labs, how to steer and manage a growing business.
 Almost daily, I feel like a little kid struggling to learn how to play the piano for the first time.
 The only difference is that unlike a little kid the same amount of practice and attention isn’t changing my brain as quickly as a child’s or as fast as my adult mind would like.
 And unlike a child, I don’t have a decade or two to make carefully guided mistakes.
 Time is more limited now and failure has bigger consequences.